larsbrinkhoff/terminal-simulator/README.md

-# Simulation of the VT100 hardware
+# Simulation of the VT52 and VT100 hardware

 [![Build](https://github.com/larsbrinkhoff/terminal-simulator/actions/workflows/build.yml/badge.svg)](https://github.com/larsbrinkhoff/terminal-simulator/actions/workflows/build.yml)

 ### About

 This is a software simulation of the VT100 hardware.
+(There is also a VT52 simulation.)
 The original firmware ROM is built in and executed by an 8080 emulator.
 Other components include video display with character generator ROM, settings NVRAM, Intel 8251 USART, and a keyboard matrix scanner.
 The Advanced Video Option is not included.

 To build this, you need to have the SDL2 and SDL2_image libraries installed.